 When you look at the specifics, you'll find remarkable differences between how Gen Z and Millennials understand and use social media.

 A holiday that once focused solely on deals and discounts is becoming more interesting and meaningful than its original intent — and we largely have Gen Z to thank for that.
 Here are three retail brands that embraced Gen Z’s unique approach to Black Friday shopping.

 Walk down the street today, and you’re bound to find young people dressed in athletic streetwear.
 Yes folks, the athleisure trend is a full-on, five-alarm fire emoji.
 In fact, according to some, athleisure is the defining fashion trend of the 21st century so far.
 But why is it so hot?
+A recent joint study by UNiDAYS and Ad Age, Z: A Generation Redefining Health and Wellness, may have partly revealed the answer.
 Overwhelmingly, Gen Z students view fitness, eating right and even mental health as integral pieces of a holistic wellness puzzle.
 One might even say they view wellness as a lifestyle.

 Yeah, it’s true: Gen Z is more global than previous generations.
 But that doesn’t mean they all share the same jokes, memes or slang.
 Just because Gen Z students frequent similar restaurants -- whether they’re New York or Sydney -- doesn’t mean they don’t have cultural differences.